nesara-ms/Python-Basics/README.md

 The goal of this repository is to learn Python from the fundamentals, practice consistently, and strengthen programming & problem-solving skills.

-Programs and concepts are added regularly as part of my learning journey, following Engineering in Kannada tutorials and daily practice exercises.
+Programs and concepts are added regularly as part of my learning journey, following Engineering in Kannada(Youtube Channel) tutorials and daily practice exercises.